ablindedgitacctforreview/OPMI-D-16-00024-blinded-repository/README.md

 * Response coding/

 Files used during initial coding by RAs of raw responses -> category (e.g. 'dog' -> PATIENT)

-* Stims for Multi-distractor/

-All stimuli used for the experiment reported in this paper.
-We include the original clip art used while generating the stimuli (objects), all context scenes (e.g. 1 person and 6 animals for the 'FEED' event, FEED_1_6.jpg), and all actions (FEED, DRINK, etc.)

 ##### Files